What Is Noah Syndrome?

 Practically, the animals will need to be assessed and rehoused if possible.
 Their medical issues will need to be addressed and their behavioral issues considered.
 Unfortunately, the rehabilitation can be a difficult one.
 As often those with Noah syndrome don't understand their neglect, they can feel like their animals are loved and healthy.
 This separation can be incredibly stressful.
 This is because they often have a primary relationship wit animals, not humans.
 This can make them suspicious of anyone trying to provide assistance.

 If the reason for developing Noah syndrome is brain deterioration or dementia, then the prognosis is not always very good.
 It may be the start of managing the condition and finding ways to improve quality of life as degeneration continues.
 Those who are severe will often be hospitalized or institutionalized in a care home facility.
 Relapse for those in these circumstances is high.
-Often, the care will turn palliative.
+In most cases, the care will turn palliative.

 Those who are provided with care as promptly as possible are likely to have a better quality of life.
 This will usually involve support from professionals and/or family members.

-If you want to read similar articles to What is Noah Syndrome?, we recommend you visit our Basic care category.
+If you want to read similar articles to What Is Noah Syndrome?, we recommend you visit our Basic care category.